Juan Mata's Manchester United chapter is at its end and it's impossible to escape the feeling that he deserved better...

-The goal he scored on Wednesday night was a small reminder of the Juan Mata of old: a fresher-faced, cleaner-shaven Mata, who first bubbled into our consciousness somewhere amidst that seemingly never-ending wave of technically brilliant, dainty little Spanish playmakers at the turn of the last decade.
-There was the intelligence and anticipation, the ethereal touch and cool-headed poise to engineer just enough room to make something happen.
-This was the same Mata who dazzled on Chelsea's run to a Champions League title 8 years ago; who, at just 22, was part of his country's World Cup-winning squad.
+It was a reminder of the Juan Mata of old: a fresher-faced, cleaner-shaven Mata, who first bubbled into our consciousness somewhere amidst that seemingly never-ending wave of technically brilliant, dainty little Spanish playmakers at the turn of the last decade.
+It felt like the version of the same footballer who dazzled on Chelsea's run to a Champions League ten years ago, who, at just 22, was part of his country's World Cup-winning squad.

 Well, not quite.

 Make no mistake about it, Mata has had wonderful moments in a United shirt.
 He has scored important goals in a cup final and, memorably, at Anfield.
 He is universally loved by the fanbase for doing so.
 And yet, from the very beginning, he's rarely been guaranteed a starting berth, too often caught in the awkward middle ground of being too useful to get rid of yet not useful enough to play a more prominent role.
 You wonder what might have been had he arrived in a more settled period for United, if the club had some semblance of a long-term vision instead of lurching from one crisis to the next.

 Moyes had gone before the helicopter propellor blades had stopped spinning.
 His replacement, Louis van Gaal, valued Mata for his intelligence and ability to adapt.
 Often, this meant shoehorning him into wider positions - a "false right-winger", the Dutchman once described it - where his lack of pace and physicality stifled his creative influence on the team.